yuo-app/lin/README.md

 #### `with` in config and CLI

 The `with` option allows you to control which locale files are included in the LLM's context window.
-This can significantly improve translation quality by providing the model with more context about your project's tone and style.
+This can significantly improve translation quality by providing the model with more context about your project's wording and style.

 You can set this in your `lin.config.ts` using `with` or use the `--with` (or `-w`) flag in the CLI.
 The CLI flag will always override the config file setting.